About these Terms

 - (e) use WorkArc Tooling only for lawful business purposes and in accordance with any reasonable use guidelines provided by WorkArc;

-- (f) notify WorkArc promptly of any issues, errors, concerns, or material changes affecting the Services and WorkArc Tooling.
+- (f) notify WorkArc promptly of any issues, errors, concerns, or material changes affecting the Services; and

 4.2 The Client is responsible for verifying that the Services are suitable for its own business needs.

-- (a) provide the equipment, software, and resources necessary to deliver the Services, except where otherwise agreed;
+- (b) provide the equipment, software, and resources necessary to deliver the Services, except where otherwise agreed;

-- (b) maintain security measures for WorkArc Tooling and Client Data in accordance with clause 9;
+- (c) maintain security measures for WorkArc Tooling and Client Data in accordance with clause 9;

-- (c) communicate scheduled maintenance, updates, and material changes to the Client in advance where practicable; and
+- (d) communicate scheduled maintenance, updates, and material changes to the Client in advance where practicable;

-- (d) respond to support requests during business hours on a reasonable-efforts basis.
+- (e) respond to support requests during business hours on a reasonable-efforts basis; and

-5.2 WorkArc targets reasonable operational availability for WorkArc Tooling and must use commercially reasonable efforts to minimise unplanned downtime and notify Clients of any material disruption.
-WorkArc does not guarantee specific uptime levels and is not liable for downtime caused by scheduled maintenance, Force Majeure Events, Third Party Service outages, or factors outside WorkArc's reasonable control.
+5.3 Operational availability.
+WorkArc targets reasonable operational availability for WorkArc Tooling and uses commercially reasonable efforts to minimise unplanned downtime, prioritise the resolution of outages, and notify Clients of any material disruption.
+WorkArc does not guarantee specific uptime levels and is not liable for downtime caused by scheduled maintenance, Force Majeure Events, third-party infrastructure or service outages, or factors outside WorkArc's reasonable control.

 6. Fees and payment

-6.1 The Client must pay WorkArc the Fees set out in the Agreement in accordance with these Standard Terms and any payment terms specified in the Agreement.
+6.1 Fees.
+The Client will pay WorkArc the Fees set out in the Agreement in accordance with these Standard Terms and any payment terms specified in the Agreement.

-6.2 Unless the Agreement provides otherwise, WorkArc will issue invoices on the 1st of each calendar month in advance for monthly retainers, or at appropriate milestones for project-based work.
+6.2 Invoicing.
+Unless the Agreement provides otherwise, WorkArc will issue an invoice to the Client on the 1st of each calendar month in advance for monthly retainers, or at appropriate milestones for project-based work.
+Invoices will set out the amount due, the due date, and payment instructions.

-6.3 Unless the Agreement provides otherwise, payment is due within 7 days of the invoice date by bank transfer to the account nominated by WorkArc.
+6.3 Payment terms.
+Unless the Agreement provides otherwise, payment is due within 7 days of the invoice date by bank transfer to the account nominated by WorkArc.

-6.4 If the Client disputes any invoice, the Client must notify WorkArc in writing within 10 Business Days of receipt, clearly setting out the reasons for the dispute.
-The Client must pay any undisputed portion by the due date.
-If the Client does not dispute an invoice within 10 Business Days of receipt, the invoice is deemed accepted in full.
+6.4 Disputed invoices.
+If the Client disputes any invoice, the Client must notify WorkArc in writing within 10 Business Days of receipt, clearly setting out the reasons for the dispute.
+The Client must pay any undisputed portion of the invoice by the due date.
+If the Client does not dispute an invoice in writing within 10 Business Days of receipt, the invoice is deemed accepted in full.

-6.6 If the Client fails to pay any amount by the due date, the Client must pay all costs reasonably incurred by WorkArc in recovering the outstanding amount, including debt collection agency fees, court filing costs, and legal fees on a solicitor/client basis.
+6.6 Debt recovery costs.
+If the Client fails to pay any amount by the due date, the Client agrees to pay all costs reasonably incurred by WorkArc in recovering the outstanding amount, including debt collection agency fees, court filing costs, and legal fees on a solicitor/client basis.

-6.7 If any invoice remains unpaid more than 14 days after the due date, WorkArc may, on written notice, suspend the Services (including access to WorkArc Tooling) until the overdue amount is paid in full.
+6.7 Suspension for non-payment.
+If any invoice remains unpaid more than 14 days after the due date, WorkArc may, on written notice to the Client, suspend the Services (including access to WorkArc Tooling) until the overdue amount is paid in full.
 Suspension does not relieve the Client of its obligation to pay Fees accruing during the period of suspension.

-6.9 Unless the Agreement provides otherwise, all Fees are inclusive of WorkArc's usual business expenses.
-Additional expenses requiring reimbursement must be pre-approved by the Client in writing.
+6.9 Expenses.
+Unless the Agreement provides otherwise, all Fees are inclusive of WorkArc's usual business expenses.
+Any additional expenses requiring separate reimbursement must be pre-approved by the Client in writing.

 7. Intellectual property

-7.2 WorkArc grants the Client a non-exclusive, non-transferable licence to use WorkArc Tooling for the Client's internal business operations for the duration of the Term and any wind-down period set out in the Agreement.
+7.2 Licence to the Client.
+WorkArc grants the Client a non-exclusive, non-transferable licence to use WorkArc Tooling for the Client's internal business operations for the duration of the Term and any wind-down period set out in the Agreement.
+The specific scope and duration of the licence are set out in the applicable Agreement.

-7.3 All Client Data is and remains the sole property of the Client.
-WorkArc holds and processes Client Data on behalf of the Client and must return it to the Client on request in accordance with the Agreement.
+7.3 Client owns Client Data.
+All Client Data is and remains the sole property of the Client.
+WorkArc holds and processes Client Data on behalf of the Client and will return it to the Client on request in accordance with the Agreement.

-7.4 Where WorkArc Tooling incorporates Client branding, it does so under licence from the Client.
+7.4 Client branding.
+Where WorkArc Tooling incorporates Client branding, it does so under licence from the Client.
 WorkArc acquires no rights to the Client's name, logo, trading style, or brand assets.

 8. Confidentiality

-- (c) of Confidential Information which is publicly available through no fault of the recipient or its personnel;
+- (a) is or becomes publicly available through no breach of the Agreement;

 9. Data protection and security

-9.1 WorkArc applies security measures appropriate to the scale and nature of its engagements.
+9.1 WorkArc takes the security of Client Data seriously and applies security measures appropriate to the scale and nature of its engagements.
 These measures include:

 - (a) encryption of data in transit using industry-standard protocols (HTTPS/TLS);